-The session addressed the challenges and barriers to collecting credible disaggregated data, particularly in crisis settings.
-Perspectives from Solomon Islands showed how countries with limited data can identify and mobilize marginalized and invisible populations, through engaging local communities to develop Community Profiles which accelerated recovery efforts.
+This session articulated the need for collecting disaggregated data to identify the differentiated impacts of disasters.
+Without comprehensive data we can’t know who is being impacted; particularly in terms of women and individuals with disabilities.
+There will be challenges and barriers to collecting credible disaggregated data, particularly in crisis settings.
+As a potential solution, perspectives from the Solomon Islands showed how countries with limited data can identify and mobilize marginalized and invisible populations through engaging local communities to develop Community Profiles that accelerated recovery efforts.

 Effective data collection can lead to the pre-disaster identification of vulnerable communities.
 This is exemplified in Kerala where disaster-related mortality for persons with disabilities was extremely low due to targeted preparedness work informed by comprehensive data.
 Vulnerable and hard-to-reach persons may not always be reflected in disaggregated quantitative data.
 To leave no one behind, UNFPA suggested adopting human rights-based approaches to data collection which can address the failures in identifying the most marginalized.
 However, it must be noted that attempting to collect disaggregated data for inclusion can often lead to exclusion due to political and social factors.
 Post-disaster damage and loss assessments are seldom disaggregated by sex, age and disability, and are usually recorded in terms of productive resources, leading to a substantial undervaluation of the impact on women and other vulnerable groups.